skyfreezer/TheModernPlace/README.md

 - <a href="https://skyfreezer.github.io/TheModernPlace/ChangeLog.html">Change Log Webpage</a>
 - <a href="https://skyfreezer.github.io/TheModernPlace/ChangeLog.json">Change Log JSON</a>

-# Creating a new Issue
+# Creating a Issue about the vrchat world
 - <a href="https://github.com/skyfreezer/TheModernPlace/issues/new/choose">Create a new Issue</a>